-There were many studies regarding the treatment of Musculoskeletal Disorders through Yoga.
-As a result, effective treatment methods have been developed.
-Here are two great examples.
-Loren Fishman proved that Yoga even helps in cases of osteoporosis.
-After ten years of experimenting on 741 volunteers, the results showed a significant increase in both the density and quality of bones.
+Researcher Loren Fishman proved that yoga even helps in cases of osteoporosis.
+After ten years of experimenting on 741 volunteers, his results showed a significant increase in both the density and quality of bones.
 Fishman explained that the effect is due to the active stimulation of osteocytes, the cells that produce bone tissue.
-He also proved that Sirsasana (Headstand), or rather its modified version, can cure such common problems for athletes as shoulder rotator cuff syndrome.
-Dr. Fishman, M.D. works in Manhattan Physical Medicine and Rehabilitation in New York.
-He has authored books and dozens of articles on Musculoskeletal Disorders’ treatment through Yoga.
-Another study showed the high efficacy of Yoga against back pain.
-Over five years, Arthritis Research UK, in collaboration with University of York, used Yoga therapy for a group of 156 patients, while the control group received standard treatments.
-As a result, the difference in the subjects’ ability to cope with household tasks was more than 30% stronger for Yoga practitioners.
-They even published the book ‘Yoga for Healthy Lower Backs’ containing these research results.
+He also proved that Sirsasana (Headstand), or rather its modified version, can cure such common problems for athletes as shoulder rotator cuff syndrome.Another example comes from Dr. Fishman, M.D., who works in Manhattan Physical Medicine and Rehabilitation in New York.
+He has authored books and dozens of articles on musculoskeletal disorders’ treatment through yoga.
+Another study showed the high efficacy of yoga against back pain.
+Over five years, Arthritis Research UK, in collaboration with University of York, used yoga therapy for a group of 156 patients, while the control group received standard treatments.
+As a result, the difference in the subjects’ ability to cope with household tasks was more than 30% stronger for yoga practitioners.
+They even published the book ‘Yoga for Back Pain’ containing these research results.

 Yoga works not with effects, but with causes; thus, quick results should not be expected.
 The impact of daily computer work accumulated over several years cannot be corrected in just a few weeks.
 Nevertheless, even after a few sessions, you will feel light and your spine will be thankful to you for its elongation.
-The comprehensive development of our physical body has a complex effect on Musculoskeletal System.
+The comprehensive development of our physical body has a complex effect on the musculoskeletal system.
 In the truest sense of the word, we ‘teach’ our body to maintain the correct position and, consequently, to function correctly.